AuraDevelopmentTeam/BungeeChat2/BungeeChatApi/README.md

 So you want to add support or even develop an add-on for our plugin then you can easily add our API to your development environment!
 All releases beginning from version `2.0.0_615` get uploaded to our maven repository.
 (Replace `{version}` with the appropriate version!)

+### Javadocs

+You can find the Javadocs here: https://auradev.pages.project-creative.net/BungeeChat2/javadoc/BungeeChatApi/

 ### Maven